Affine transitions for involution Stanley symmetric functions: Introduction

 In the usual Bruhat order on finite or affine permutations, each covering relation arises from right multiplication by some transposition, so every covering relation is naturally labeled by a reflection.
 The statement of our affine transition formula depends on certain \emph{covering transformations} $\tau^n_{ij}$ that play a role analogous to right multiplication by a reflection in the Bruhat order restricted to involutions in $\tS_n$.
 This paper is a sequel to \cite{M}, which develops the basic properties of the affine covering transformations $\tau^n_{ij}$.
 Once these operators are identified, the statement of our transition formula is the obvious affine analogue of formulas in \cite{HMP3,HMP4} for finite involutions.
 However, our proofs requires new methods, as inductive arguments in \cite{HMP3,HMP4} that rely on the finiteness of $S_n$ cannot be applied to the affine case.
 Specifically, we prove our transition formula as a corollary of two technical theorems about the Bruhat order on affine involutions, which we refer to as the \emph{covering property} (Theorem~\ref{tau-thm1}) and the \emph{toggling property} (Theorem~\ref{tau-thm3}).
 Our proofs of these results depend on some computer calculations.

-The involution Stanley symmetric functions studied in \cite{HMP4,HMP5} come in two families: one indexed by all involutions in the finite symmetric group $S_n$ and connected to the geometry of the orbits in the complete flag variety of the orthogonal group, the other indexed by fixed-point-free involutions and connected to the geometry of the orbits of the symplectic group.
+The involution Stanley symmetric functions studied in \cite{HMP4,HMP5} come in two families: one indexed by all involutions in the finite symmetric group $S_n$ and related to the geometry of the orbits of the orthogonal group acting on the complete flag variety, the other indexed by fixed-point-free involutions and related to the geometry of the orbits of the symplectic group in the same space.
 The power series studied in this paper are the affine analogues of the first family of symmetric functions.
-However, the second family also has an affine generalization and, conjecturally, a similar transition formula.
-The properties of such ``fixed-point-free involution Stanley symmetric functions'' will be discussed in future work.
+However, the second family also has an affine generalization and a similar transition formula.
+The properties of such ``fixed-point-free involution Stanley symmetric functions'' are explored by the second author in a sequel to this paper \cite{Zhang}.

 To conclude this introduction, we sketch an outline of the rest of this article.
 The next section reviews some preliminaries on affine permutations and Stanley symmetric functions.
 Section~\ref{invol-sect} introduces our new family of \emph{affine involution Stanley symmetric functions} and surveys their basic properties.
 In Section~\ref{trans-sect}, we discuss the affine transition formula of Lam and Shimozono and prove its involution analogue using the aforementioned covering and toggling properties.
 Section~\ref{tau-sect1}, finally, contains the proofs of our technical results about the Bruhat order on affine involutions.